KingWarin/blog/notes.md

 editEntries: add possibility to unpublish single language of post
 deleteEntries: add functionality to delete posts

-Optics:
-    article-creation: add checkboxes for each language and only display the language forms if checkbox is set

 ####Done:
 users-table: needs status (like active/inactive)